Whether it's applied by a printer or a finisher, the right protective coating or laminate can keep your printing project looking professional.

 Since they are less likely to yellow, aqueous coatings provide a good alternative to varnish, especially when it comes to protecting projects that feature large amounts of white space.
 However, it is difficult to apply a spot aqueous coating with the same degree of precision that is possible with a varnish, which is why aqueous coatings typically are flooded across the entire sheet.
 Because the coatings are typically applied over the entire sheet and are water based, most experts recommend using 80# text weight or heavier paper stocks to keep the paper from becoming curled or wrinkled.
 Aqueous coatings can be used in conjunction with either varnish or UV coatings, but doing so can be costly, and unless production is managed carefully, the coatings may not dry or lay right.

-Aqueous coatings and UV coatings as well are also susceptible to chemical burning.
-In a very small percentage of projects, for reasons not fully understood, certain reds, blues and yellows, such as reflex blue, rhodamine violet and purple and PMS warm red, have been known to change color, bleed or burn out.
+Aqueous coatings and UV coatings are also susceptible to chemical burning.
+In a very small percentage of projects, for reasons not fully understood, certain reds, blues and yellows, such as Reflex Blue, Rhodamine Violet, Purple and PMS Warm Red, have been known to change color, bleed or burn out.
 Heat, exposure to light, and the passage of time can all contribute to the problem of these fugitive colors, which may change at any point from immediately after the job leaves the press to months or years later.
 Light tints of colors, made using a 25% screen or less, are especially prone to burning.

 To help combat the problem, ink companies now offer more stable, substitute inks that are close in color to ones that tend to burn, and these inks are often used to print light tints or bright colors.
 Even so, burning can still occur and dramatically affect the look of the project.